Integralist/integralist.co.uk/content/posts/http2.md

 As you can see, the `listen` directive specifies `http2`.
 In essence this is all you would need to enable HTTP/2 using nginx.
 The reason we're restricting nginx to listening on port `443` and enabling `ssl` (+ specifying SSL certificates) is because the majority of web browsers require TLS in order to support HTTP/2, and also nginx's implementation relies upon TLS (see below for details).

+> [!NOTE]
-> Note: currently Opera and Safari 9 supports HTTP/2 without TLS
+> currently Opera and Safari 9 supports HTTP/2 without TLS

 Nginx is a reverse proxy and so because the client doesn't have direct access to the back-end services/applications, nginx is able to translate HTTP/2 into HTTP/1.x which also allows those services to not have to be rearchitected.